unclepomedev/blender_savepoints/savepoints/README.md

 - **Edit Notes**: Update notes for any version directly from the history list.
 - **Easy Restore**: Browse your history in the UI and restore any version with a single click.
 - **Rescue Assets**: Easily append objects from a specific version without opening the full snapshot.
+- **Ghost Reference**: Overlay a previous version as a wireframe in the 3D viewport to visually compare changes without switching files.
 - **Quick Save**: Option to skip the note dialog for instant saving.
 - **Safe Recovery**: Overwrite the main project file with a previous version safely.
 The original file is automatically backed up in the history folder.
 - **Auto Save**: Automatically saves your work to a dedicated slot at configurable intervals (default 10 min), ensuring you never lose progress.